 - John Andrew Ottinger, 23, 102 Arring Creek Rd., Enterprise, AL 36330.

 I was able to locate John Ottinger, at least to the extent I can confirm that he’s a real person who now resides in the Fort Worth, TX area.
-At the time of this incident, he was a pilot for the Army, and it appears he was then-stationed at Fort Rucker in Alabama.
-(Attempts to reach Ottinger for comment were not returned prior to publication of this post.)
+At the time of this incident, he was a pilot for the Army, and it appears he was stationed at Fort Rucker in Alabama when this “mugging” allegedly occurred.
+Attempts to reach Ottinger for comment were not returned prior to publication of this post.

 So…if we’re going by the police report, it is safe to say that there was no “310-pound offensive lineman who played for a local arena team” or “250-pound linebacker” present when Garner’s incident occurred.